iterorganization/IMAS-Python/docs/source/courses/advanced/metadata.rst

 Using Data Dictionary metadata
 ==============================

-imas-python provides convenient access to Data Dictionary metadata of any IDS node through the ``metadata`` attribute:
+IMAS-Python provides convenient access to Data Dictionary metadata of any IDS node through the ``metadata`` attribute:

 .. code-block:: python